Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-12-Designing-web-applications/Section-05-Front-end-code-libraries-and-frameworks/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [12.4 CSS, UI and UX principles](../Section-04-CSS-UI-and-UX-principles/index.md).

 Front-end libraries and frameworks provide pre-built solutions for common web development challenges, enabling developers to build complex applications more efficiently.
 Understanding when and how to use these tools - versus building custom solutions - is crucial for making informed architectural decisions that balance development speed, maintainability, and project requirements.